Core Values

 Truth & Reconciliation

-I express deep respect and gratitude for the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) Nations, their unceded ancestral homelands, and the care they provided to the land where I am privileged to live, work, and play.
-As an uninvited settler on these stolen lands, I acknowledge the historical and ongoing harm that has been done to Indigenous peoples.
-I recognize that the field of counselling is rooted in a colonial, Eurocentric framework that continues to impact marginalized communities.
+I acknowledge with deep respect the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) Nations, whose unceded lands I am privileged to live, work, and play on.
+As an uninvited settler, I recognize the historical and ongoing harm done to Indigenous peoples.
+The field of counselling is rooted in a colonial, Eurocentric framework that continues to impact marginalized communities.

-I am committed to Truth & Reconciliation and engage in the ongoing work to better recognize ways my practice may be complicit in colonial systems.
-Guided by the commitment of Every Child Matters, I encourage continuous learning and unlearning to stand alongside Turtle Island communities.
-Resources like the National Centre for Truth and Reconciliation website (nctr.ca) offer ways to deepen our understanding and work toward meaningful change.
+I am committed to recognizing ways my practice may be complicit in colonial systems.
+Guided by the commitment of Every Child Matters, I encourage continuous learning and unlearning to stand in solidarity.
+Exploring resources like the National Centre for Truth and Reconciliation (nctr.ca) can deepen our understanding and help work toward meaningful change.